 How Does Blocked Chute Detection Work?

-Our WADECO blocked chute detectors operate by sending a microwave beam across the chute, when it becomes blocked for a predetermined length of time, these microwave switches will alarm, alerting staff of the blocked chute.
-The two most popular methods for blocked chute detection uses microwave sensors from WADECO.
+Our blocked chute detectors operate by sending a microwave beam across the chute, when it becomes blocked for a predetermined length of time, these microwave switches will alarm, alerting staff of the blocked chute.
+The two most popular methods for blocked chute detection use microwave sensors.

-Solids flow sensor: this microwave sensor is a more advanced flow switch that detects whether solids are flowing through the chute, and alarms when the solids flow ceases, detecting the blocked chute.
-For the ultimate in blocked chute detection, many of our customers combine these two WADECO microwave sensors for a fail-safe experience that minimises false alarms and still accurately detects all blocked chutes.
+Solids flow sensor: This microwave sensor is a more advanced flow switch that detects whether solids are flowing through the chute, and alarms when the solids flow ceases, detecting the blocked chute.
+For the ultimate in blocked chute detection, many of our customers combine the two types of microwave sensors for a fail-safe experience that minimises false alarms and still accurately detects all blocked chutes.